Skip to main content

 • Using local formats (e.g., 0712...) without converting to international format.

-• Mismatching country code and country sent for the API
+• Mismatching the country code with the country specified in the API request

 Callback Configuration